gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/pull-request-timeline-for-Signals-gij-cloud.md

     </div>
 </div>

-This feature supports pull/merge request (PR/MR) event history and projects PR/MR reindex data to Signals.
-Install Git Integration for Jira to see detailed information in tasks and backlog view.
+The pull request timeline feature captures pull/merge request (PR/MR) event history and projects reindex data to Signals.
+Install Git Integration for Jira to see detailed information in tasks and Backlog View.

 Currently supported git services: GitHub and GitLab.

 &nbsp;

-### What happens if these extended permissions are not set?
+### Understanding permission errors

-Reindex errors will occur.
-The git host generates logs detailing the error cause.
+If you do not configure the required extended permissions, reindex errors occur.
+The git host generates logs that detail the error cause.

-Example GitHub generated error log:
+**Example GitHub error log:**

 ```json
 {